-- Provide a suitable place for your child to write and provide a writing toolkit with plenty of pens and colours.
+Suggest a suitable place for your child to write and provide a writing toolkit with pens, paper and colours.

-- Urge your kids to write wherever possible: shopping lists, birthday cards or thank-you letters for gifts.
+Urge your children to write wherever possible!
+Shopping lists, birthday cards, and thank-you letters for gifts.

-- Provide learning opportunities outside the home environment such as museum visits or interesting walks to give them something to write about.
+Provide learning opportunities outside the home environment such as local visits or interesting walks to give them something to write about.

-- Use a variety of writing surfaces and mark making objects such as coloured pens, chalk, paint, and markers.
+Use a variety of writing surfaces and mark making objects where possible, such as coloured pens, chalk, paint, and markers.